 Accurate measurements are focused on through the whole supply chain; starting with a plan for development and operation and finishing with daily operations.
-When it comes to the Goliat project development and production phase, there have been three employees primarily working with ensuring the quality of fiscal metering, secondarily other process-related quantity and quality related measurements.
+When it comes to the Goliat project development and production phase, there have been three employees primarily working with ensuring the quality of fiscal metering, secondarily other process-related quantity and quality related measurements

 Measurement uncertainty is equal to huge financial losses

-Calibration is an essential task and plays a central role, as this is the reference point for taxes to the state and settlement between seller and buyer.
+Calibration is a very essential task and plays a central role, as this is the reference point for taxes to the state and settlement between seller and buyer.
 Calibration is required by shareholders, customers and the Norwegian Petroleum Directorate (OD).
 “We perform approximately 50 calibrations per year on fiscal equipment with the MC5-IS, but we keep track of more 100 items in the Beamex CMX database,” says Metering Technician Benjamin Rosnes.
 When it comes to fiscal metering there are always major economic values at stake.

 Any measurement uncertainty in this system will mean that either party will experience a financial loss.
 Even small measurement errors can result in big financial losses.
 The seller and the buyer want to know exactly what is being delivered and received.
 The uncertainty for the calibrators needs to be 3-10 times less than the instrument that is calibrated.
 All calibrations are documented.
 Due to circumstances within fiscal metering it’s very beneficial to avoid all kind of manual entry.
 The calibration intervals are set according to governmental requirements and internal quality procedures.

 Insourced and automated paperless calibration brings benefits

 Beamex was the chosen supplier thanks to good references within calibration for fiscal metering in the oil and gas industry.
 “The Beamex calibrator is accurate and gives us the possibility to document our calibration records,” describes Benjamin Rosnes.
 “Beamex MC5-IS is approved as an intrinsically safe calibrator which fits the tasks very well.
 It has great capabilities for calibrating pressure transmitters on the metering station.
 The documenting function makes it easy to document records within the measurement loop.
 In our instrument workshop we have a Beamex MCS100 calibration workbench for performing calibrations in the workshop.
 Two other MCS100 workbenches are used for electrical and electronic testing and maintenance.

 We also use the Beamex CMX calibration management software.
 We save all certificates that belong to the metering station, even for equipment that we do not calibrate ourselves.”
 Eni Norge has experienced cost savings and increased profitability thanks to calibrations being made on site instead of outside the house.
 There has also been improvements in efficiency and productivity through automated calibration, both on an operative level as well as administrative.
 The quality has been enhanced thanks to accurate measurements and an optimized calibration process.
 “We have only had Beamex calibrators for 1½ years and we can already see the improvements of the calibration process.
 It looks very promising.
 We are still in the learning phase, but so far, we are very satisfied,” Metering Technician Benjamin Rosnes confirms.